Introducing Edward Santos, M.D. [Video]

 Dr. Santos’ approach: “I am committed to providing the best care possible for all of my patients with spine disorders.
 I treat each and every patient as I would treat any member of my family.
 I believe that patients’ concerns and expectations deserve to be heard.
 I also believe in the importance of having a thorough discussion of both surgical and nonsurgical options, with the goal of relieving pain and restoring function.”

-Dr. Santos’ education: Dr. Santos spend many of his education years studying in the Philippines in Manila.
+Dr. Santos’ education: Dr. Santos spent many of his education years studying in the Philippines in Manila.
 He completed both his undergraduate and medical degrees at the University of the Philippines, and he finished Residency training at Philippine General Hospital.
 Later he participated in a number of Fellowships for advanced surgical training, including two in Adelaide, Australia, and two in Minneapolis, MN.

 Additional resources for you